trungntm/express-boot/packages/starter-swagger/README.md

 ## Externalize configuration

-- This package is using `@express-boot/starter-core` which support auto-configuration via `application.yaml` file.
-You can pdate the swagger information as below to generate the swagger docs with proper information:
+- This package is including `@express-boot/starter-core` which support auto-configuration via `application.yaml` file.
+You can update the swagger information as below to generate the swagger docs with proper information:

 ```yaml
 swagger: